LemonSpike/WWDC_Slides_Notes-Swift/Explore_Xcode_Cloud_Workflows/Explore_Xcode_Cloud_Workflows.md

 ![TestFlight post-actions](post-actions.png)

 We can also add release branch external build workflows, as well as overnight scheduled testing builds (UI tests, Smoke tests, Unit tests and Analyze steps).

+Release workflow:

+1. Start condition: changes to 'release' branch
+2. Execute a full set of tests
+3. Runs archive
+4. Deploys to external TestFlight group

+Overnight testing workflow:

+1. Runs on a schedule
+2. Runs on many simulators, multiple platforms
+3. Notifies the QA team on failure
+4. No deployment